Close Encounters of the Third Kind: Development

 Spielberg and Schrader experienced creative differences, hiring John Hill to rewrite.
-At one point the main character was a police officer.
+At one point, the main character was a police officer.
 Spielberg "[found] it hard to identify with men in uniform.
 I wanted to have Mr. Everyday Regular Fella."
 Spielberg rejected the Schrader/Hill script during post-production on Jaws, reflecting that "they wanted to make it like a James Bond adventure".

 David Giler performed a rewrite; Hal Barwood and Matthew Robbins, friends of Spielberg, suggested the plot device of a kidnapped child.
 Spielberg then began to write the script.
 The song "When You Wish upon a Star" from Pinocchio influenced Spielberg's writing style.
 "I hung my story on the mood the song created, the way it affected me personally."
 During pre-production, the title was changed from Kingdom Come to Close Encounters of the Third Kind.

 J. Allen Hynek, who worked with the United States Air Force on Project Blue Book, was hired as a scientific consultant.
-Hynek felt that "even though the film is fiction, it's based for the most part on the known facts of the UFO mystery, and it certainly catches the flavor of the phenomenon.
+Hynek said that "even though the film is fiction, it's based for the most part on the known facts of the UFO mystery, and it certainly catches the flavor of the phenomenon.
 Spielberg was under enormous pressure to make another blockbuster after Jaws, but he decided to make a UFO film.
 He put his career on the line."
 USAF and NASA declined to cooperate on the film.
-In fact, NASA reportedly sent a twenty-page letter to Spielberg, telling him that releasing the film was dangerous.
+NASA reportedly sent a twenty-page letter to Spielberg, telling him that releasing the film was dangerous.
 In an interview, he said: "I really found my faith when I heard that the Government was opposed to the film.
 If NASA took the time to write me a 20-page letter, then I knew there must be something happening."

-Early in pre-production, Spielberg hired film title designer Dan Perri to design a logotype for Close Encounters.
+Early in pre-production, Spielberg hired film title designer Dan Perri to design a logotype.
 Perri, who had previously worked on The Exorcist (1973) and Taxi Driver (1976), produced a logotype in Handel Gothic typeface, with only a script to work from.
 Delighted with the result, Spielberg applied the logo to all production stationery and crew shirts.
-Unusual in filmmaking, Spielberg carried enough influence to maintain creative control over the film's entire branding and asked Perri to design the advertising campaign and title sequence for Close Encounters based on his logo.
+Unusual in filmmaking, Spielberg carried enough influence to maintain creative control over the film's entire branding and asked Perri to design the advertising campaign and title sequence based on his logo.

-Perri later went on to design titles for many other major Hollywood pictures, including Star Wars (1977), Raging Bull (1980), and Airplane!
+Perri later designed titles for many other major Hollywood pictures, including Star Wars (1977), Raging Bull (1980), and Airplane!
 (1980).